Wyoming senator booed for sex identity remarks at graduation

 “Intersex members of our community who have diverse chromosomal makeup should be seen and recognized,” leaders of the university’s Council on Diversity, Equity and Inclusion said in a statement Monday.
 “We deeply regret the harmful impact these words at our graduation ceremony may have had on those graduating as well as their families and friends.”

 Scientific research has cast doubt on a solid biological line between male and female.
-Lummis did not answer an emailed question Monday if she could cite published, peer-reviewed research showing the existence of two sexes as a “fundamental” biological truth.
+Lummis did not answer an emailed question Monday asking if she could cite published, peer-reviewed research showing the existence of two sexes as a “fundamental” biological truth.

 Lummis sought with her “reference to the existence of two sexes” to highlight that “the metric of biological sex” is being debated, she said in a statement.